 It is recommended that all school staff undertake the free Australasian Society of Clinical Immunology and Allergy (ASCIA) e-training course which has been developed by ASCIA in conjunction with the department for all school staff, to increase the quality and consistency of training.
 The online course is free and can be accessed on .

 Competency to use an adrenaline auto-injector

 To successfully complete this training staff will also be required to show that they are able to appropriately and competently use an adrenaline auto-injector.

 This capability must be tested within 30 days of completion of the online training course.

 School staff that complete the online training course will be required to repeat that training and the adrenaline auto-injector competency assessment every 2 years.

 Schools should nominate 2 staff members from each campus to become school anaphylaxis supervisors who undertake competency checks on all staff that have successfully completed the online training course.
-To become a school anaphylaxis supervisor and undertake these competency checks, nominated school staff should undertake face-to-face training to skill them in providing competency checks to assess their colleagues’ ability to use an adrenaline autoinjector (EpiPen®) and become school anaphylaxis supervisors.
+To become a school anaphylaxis supervisor and undertake these competency checks, nominated school staff should undertake face-to-face training to skill them in providing competency checks to assess their colleagues’ ability to use an adrenaline autoinjector (EpiPen and Anapen) and become school anaphylaxis supervisors.
 Training in Verifying the Correct Use of Adrenaline Injector Devices 22579VIC is available from Hero HQ who have been appointed as the department’s anaphylaxis training provider for Victorian government schools.